In this section

 (Current MPhil/PhD students now holding, or having held, fee waivers may re-apply for these awards, as appropriate.
 Students on completion or continuation status are not eligible to apply.)

-For all of the fee waivers above, applications consisting of a brief letter (see the fee waiver guidance and criteria) and a Curriculum Vitae should be sent by 26 May 2017 to the Postgraduate Coordinator, Mrs Maria Macdonald, at: m.macdonald (@gold.ac.uk).
+For all of the fee waivers, applications consisting of a brief letter (see the fee waiver guidance and criteria) and a Curriculum Vitae should be sent by 31 May 2020 to the Assistant Department Business Manager Joanne Dodd at: j.dodd (@gold.ac.uk).

-Informal enquiries about all of these postgraduate awards may be also directed to Maria Macdonald at the address above, or by calling 020 7919 7436.
+Informal enquiries about all of these postgraduate awards may be also directed to Joanne Dodd.

 As well as substantial research funding to present research papers at conferences, a number of bursaries will be made available annually to support research students' training and development activities (such as studying a language or training in a particular software necessary for a project).

 Attendance to specialist advanced summer schools is also generously supported.
-We have an affiliations to, and support participation in
+We have an affiliation to, and support participation in

 - The Samuel Beckett Summer School in Dublin (this bursary is awarded jointly by the School and the Department)